TylerGorshing/Cards/README.md

 ### The Card Class

 This class represents a standard playing card.
-The card can also be hidden from view if needed.
+The card can be hidden from view if needed.

 #### *class* `cards.Card(value, suit, hidden=False)`